 Carleton College, Northfield, Minnesota

 Carleton College has made a big investment in the field of sciences with the new construction and renovation of existing spaces to become the Integrated Science Facility.
 The goals of the new and renovated spaces are to support integrated science education, support student-faculty research, enhance the strengths of current Carleton facilities and have the new and renovated spaces be flexible and adaptable.
 All of the sciences—including biology, chemistry, cognitive science, computer science, geology, physics and psychology will be brought together to accomplish these goals.

 This complex project has many phases, beginning with the relocation of Chemistry and Geology offices, classrooms and labs housed in Mudd Hall, which was demolished to make way for the new construction of Evelyn M. Anderson Hall that connects to the existing Olin Hall to the north and Hulings Hall to the west.
-An atrium primarily constructed of glass will connect the new construction to the two existing buildings.
-Some of the renovations to Olin and Hulings Halls will occur simultaneously with the construction of the new building, but a majority of the renovation of these two buildings will follow the completion of the new construction in fall 2019.
-Renovations will be complete for the start of fall 2019.
+Anderson Hall's atrium, primarily constructed of glass, now connects the new construction to the two existing buildings.
+Some of the renovations to Olin and Hulings Halls occurred simultaneously with the construction of Anderson, but a majority of the renovation of these two buildings has followed the completion of the new construction in fall 2019.
+Renovations will be complete for the start of fall classes in 2020.

 Upon completion of both new construction and renovation, the complex will include 12 new or renovated teaching labs, 6 new classrooms, multiple computer labs, several collaborative spaces for students and faculty members, and a dedicated “maker space,” where people can fabricate metal objects and use 3-D printers to build prototypes.
 Wet laboratories that offer distilled, ultrapure, and chilled water, pressurized and liquefied gases, 220-volt power, fume hoods, and specialized storage for chemicals will be located in the new building, as well as in Hulings Hall.
 Dry labs will be located in Olin Hall, which also will have collaborative research space.

 - new: 51,672 sf